About the Faculty

 Students are assessed at the end of Year 11 through three examination papers.
 Each paper is 1 hour and 30 minutes in duration and contributes an equal amount to the overall grade.
 Paper 1 is a non-calculator exam but calculators will be allowed on Paper 2 and Paper 3.
-There are still two tiers of entry – Foundation (grades 1 to 5) and Higher (grades 4-9) – and students will be placed in the tier most appropriate to their ability based on their performance throughout the course.
+There are two tiers of entry – Foundation (grades 1 to 5) and Higher (grades 4-9) – and students will be placed in the tier most appropriate to their ability based on their performance throughout the course.

-Students receive 8 hours of teaching per fortnight in both Year 10 and 11, which should enable them to demonstrate their knowledge, understanding and skills in the areas of Number, Algebra, Geometry and Statistics.
+Students receive 8 hours of teaching per fortnight in both Year 10 and 11, which should enable them to demonstrate their knowledge, understanding and skills in the areas of Number, Algebra, Ratio, Proportion, Geometry and Statistics.
 Further information about the course content can be found at the AQA website www.aqa.org.uk/8300

-This promises to be an extremely challenging course, with much greater expectations of students at both tiers.
+This is an extremely challenging course, with much greater expectations of students at both tiers.
 There is a strong emphasis on problem solving and in order to be successful on the course, students will have to demonstrate that they can select and use the appropriate mathematical methods needed in a range of situations.
 There will also be more questions based on using mathematics to solve ‘real-life’ problems in order to improve their functional skills.

 All students will receive regular written homework but they will also be expected to do their own independent study at home, where they should be reviewing their work and consolidating key concepts.
 There are materials to help them to do this on the school VLE ‘Weblearn’ as well as the ‘mymaths’ website, which students have access to at all times.